Solar-pumped laser

 A solar-pumped laser (or solar-powered laser) is a laser that shares the same optical properties as conventional lasers such as emitting a beam consisting of coherent electromagnetic radiation which can reach high power, but which uses solar radiation for pumping the lasing medium.
-This type of laser is unique from other types in that it does not require any artificial energy source.
-There is even a hypothetical megastructure called a stellaser which uses a star as both the power source and the lasing medium.
+This type of laser is distinct from other types in that it does not require any artificial energy source.

 Lasing media

 The two most studied lasing media for solar-pumped lasers have been iodine, with a laser wavelength of 1.31 micrometers, and NdCrYAG, which lases at 1.06 micrometers wavelength.
 Solar-pumped semiconductor lasers have also been proposed by Landis and others.

 Applications

 Solar-pumped lasers are not used commercially because the low cost of electricity in most locations means that other more efficient types of lasers that run on electrical power can be more economically used.
-Solar pumped lasers might become useful in off-grid locations.
+However, solar-pumped lasers might become useful in off-grid locations.